meteor/galaxy-docs/content/high-availability.md

 description: Learn how to make your app fault tolerant by enabling high-availability
 ---

 High-availability increases the likelihood that your app stays up in the event of unforeseen container, machine, or availability zone failures.
 We recommend high-availability for all business critical and production apps.
 Galaxy supports high-availability by default.

 Just run three or more Standard containers to enable it for your app.
+You'll see "HA" in a golden box next to any apps where high-availability is enabled.

 <h3 id="turn-on">Turn high-availability on</h3>